Water Softener Installation and Repair Services in East Illinois

-Minerals, such as magnesium, calcium, lead and iron, can be added to your water as it travels through the ground, and if your water has a higher than average amount of minerals in it, it is considered to be hard water.
-Many factors can contribute to the level of hardness in your water, but one of the most important is your geographical location.
+Minerals, such as magnesium, calcium, lead, and iron, can make its way into your water as it travels through the ground, and if your water has a higher than average amount of minerals in it, it is considered to be hard water.
+Because these minerals are not harmful to drink, they are not removed in the water sanitation and purification process.
+Many factors can contribute to the level of hardness in your water, but one of the most important is your geographical location — notice all the red on that map!.

 How can you tell if you have hard water?

-The most obvious indicator of hard water is a build up of white powdery substances on bathtubs, shower heads, faucets, etc. There are also water testing kits that you can purchase online.
-If you use city water, another option would be for you to call your municipality, and ask about the level of hardness in your water.
+The most obvious indicator of hard water is a buildup of a white scaly substance on bathtubs, shower heads, faucets, etc. There are also water testing kits that you can purchase online.
+If you use city water, another option would be for you to call your municipality or conduct an online inquiry, and ask about the level of hardness and what minerals are present in your water.

 Is hard water harmful?

-Hard water can come in many degrees, and the “harder” your water is, the more harmful it could be.
+While hard water is not harmful to drink, bathe in, or use in cooking, it can be harmful to your plumbing system.
+Hard water can come in many degrees, and the “harder” your water is, the more harmful it can be.
 However, don’t be fooled, even a small degree of hardness could have adverse effects on your plumbing.
-That is because hard water can leave a buildup of lime scale on the inside of your pipes, which could eventually clog them.
-Hard water also can’t rinse the soap very well, which could leave you with soap residue on your skin and in your hair.
+That is because hard water can leave a buildup of limescale on the inside of your pipes, which could eventually clog them.

 What can be done about hard water?